oimodeler/oimodeler/docs/source/installation.rst

 Checking installation
 ---------------------

-The check that oimodeler is properly installed you can run one of the :ref:`examples`
+The check that oimodeler is properly installed you can run :ref:`getting_started` or other :ref:`examples` scripts